 Dear Concordia Faculty Advisers and Students,

 All of the following courses satisfy the Mathematics K Exploration course requirement in our core curriculum, Becoming Responsibly Engaged in the World.
-This guide is meant to help students choose the mathematics course that is best for the student and the student’s ability level.
-We recommend that a majority of Concordia’s students choose a course from Section A below to fulfill their core Math K requirement.
-If you have any questions or comments, please contact us in the mathematics department, 4151 or firstname.lastname@example.org.
+This guide is meant to help students choose the mathematics course that is best for the student and the student`s ability level.
+We recommend that a majority of Concordia`s students choose a course from Section A below to fulfill their core Math K requirement.
+If you have any questions or comments, please contact us in the mathematics department, 4453 or firstname.lastname@example.org.

-MATH 105 — Exploring Mathematics, 4 credits.
-E. This course uses real-world problems and situations to improve students’ problem-solving skills, to improve their ability to apply mathematics, and to enhance their appreciation of the importance of mathematics in our modern world.
-Topics will be chosen from taxicab geometry, voting theory, fair division, apportionment, scheduling, networking, probability, statistics, consumer mathematics, logic, game theory, and symmetry.
+MATH 105 - Exploring Mathematics, 4 credits.
+E. This course uses real-world problems and situations to improve students` problem-solving skills, to improve their ability to apply mathematics, and to enhance their appreciation of the importance of mathematics in our modern world.
+Topics will be chosen from taxicab geometry, voting theory, number theory, graph theory, probability, statistics, consumer mathematics.
 Prerequisite: high school algebra.

 MATH 203 - Finite Mathematics, 4 credits.
 E. This course examines combinatorics, probability, matrices, systems of linear equations, linear inequalities and mathematics of finance.
 Examples and applications are drawn from various behavioral sciences and social sciences.
 Prerequisite: high school higher algebra.
 Recommended for business, social science and other majors, and those preparing for a statistics course in their major, due to an emphasis in this course on the foundations of probability.